Paavo Järvi

-Paavo Järvi (/et/; born 30 December 1962) is an Estonian conductor.
-He has been chief conductor of Zurich's Tonhalle since 2020.
+Paavo Järvi (/et/; born 30 December 1962) is an Estonian and American conductor.
+He currently serves as Chief Conductor and music director of the Tonhalle-Orchester Zürich, artistic director of the Deutsche Kammerphilharmonie Bremen and as founder and artistic director of the Estonian Festival Orchestra.
+In March 2026 he was announced as the next Chief Conductor and Artistic Advisor of the London Philharmonic Orchestra from the 2028/29 season.

 Early life

-Järvi was born in Tallinn, Estonia (then occupied by the Soviet Union), to Liilia Järvi and the Estonian conductor Neeme Järvi.
+Järvi was born in Tallinn on 30 December 1962, Estonia to Liilia Järvi and the Estonian conductor Neeme Järvi.
 His siblings, Kristjan Järvi and Maarika Järvi, are also musicians.
 After leaving Estonia in 1980, the family settled in the United States.
 Järvi studied privately with Leonid Grin in Philadelphia, at the Curtis Institute of Music with Max Rudolf and Otto-Werner Mueller, and at the Los Angeles Philharmonic Institute with Leonard Bernstein.
-The family moved back to Estonia in the 1990s.